Pioneer Profiles : L

 In 1879, Tom located on the the north side of the Highwood River.
 In 1884 he moved to the High River Crossing and trailed horses and cattle.
 In 1887 he moved to Sullivan Creek and established his "TL" Ranch.
 Tom was born in 1843 in Missouri, U.S.A. and died in 1891.
 Alter Tom's death, Mrs. Lynch sold the ranch to Schmidt.

-Alfred Lynch-Staunton came to Pincher Creek in 1887 with the NWMP He was born at Hamilton, Ontario and died in 1932 at Pincher Creek.
-He was married to Sara Mary Blake in 1890 at the Deer Horn Ranch, North Fork, N.W.T.
-Sara was born in 1863 at Galway, Ireland and died in 1933 at Pincher Creek.
-There were six children in their family.
+Alfred Hardwick Lynch-Staunton came to Fort Macleod in 1877 as part of a NWMP detachment.
+He was born in 1860 at Hamilton, Ontario.
+In 1878, he and eight others were assigned to establish a remount station (horse-breeding ranch) at Pincher Creek.
+After his retirement in 1880, he started the first ranch in the Pincher Creek area with James Bruneau and Isaac May.
+In 1885, he signed up as a Trooper in the Pincher Creek Home Guard (Number 3 Troop) of the Rocky Mountain Rangers.
+For a number of years he was in partnership with his brother Richard, cattle raising.
+He married Sarah Mary Blake in 1890 at the Deer Horn Ranch, North Fork, N.W.T.
+Sarah was born in 1863 at Galway, Ireland.
+They had six children (Miriam, Victoria Georgina, Frances Mary Franda, Francis Corbett, John Charles, Alfred D'Arcy).
 The couple ranched for a number of years on the north fork of the Old Man River, then moved to a ranch two miles west of Pincher Creek where they remained until their retirement in 1930.
 Mrs. Lynch-Staunton was a talented painter.
 Alfred was a charter member of the Masonic Lodge, Fort Macleod No. 3, which was instituted before 1890.
+Alfred died in 1932 and Sarah died in 1933, both at Pincher Creek.

 Richard Lynch-Staunton came to Pincher Creek in 1885.
 He was born in 1867 at Dundas, Ontario and died in 1961 at Pincher Creek.
 He married Isabel Mary Wilson in 1901 at Livingston.
 She was born in 1868 at Tipperary, Ireland and died in 1971.
 They had two children.
 Richard came to Medicine Hat with the Dominion Land Survey and then moved to Pincher Creek.
 He ranched for a while with his brother, Alfred then he moved twelve miles north of Lundbreck and founded the "Antelope Ranch", buying the Lee 41 Brand, one of the oldest in the Province.